HanadaLee/openresty/README.md

 always treated as test-only, preventing an existing release from being published again by the main CI workflow.
-The `Publish release` workflow can be started manually with an existing version and its full commit SHA to repair or republish GitLab and GitHub releases without rebuilding container images.
+The `Publish release` workflow can be started manually with an existing version and its full commit SHA to repair or publish missing GitLab and GitHub releases without rebuilding container images.
+Existing immutable GitHub releases are left unchanged.

 [Back to TOC](#table-of-contents)